|Best VPNs for USA|

 Unlike parts of Europe, China, and the Middle East, internet censorship is not a huge problem (yet) in the United States.
 While there have been a few cases of censorship reported, the bigger concern is ISP throttling, which is when you internet provider throttles (restricts) your internet speed.
 This may occur depending on your activities, such as streaming and torrenting, or simply your bandwidth usage.

 Now that net neutrality has basically been abolished in the US, internet providers are free to restrict the freedom of information exchange and charge based on what users are doing online.
-One simple solution for this is to use a good VPN with obfuscation features.
+One simple solution for this is to use a VPN with obfuscation features.
 This will encrypt all your traffic (making it unreadable) and conceal your VPN traffic as HTTPs (obfuscation).
 Should the United States go in this direction, a good VPN with obfuscation will be useful, just like when using a VPN in China.

 Torrenting, file sharing, and streaming in the US